T

 SetPages(pages int)

-Interface types will be explained in
+.
+Interface types will be explained in the next article.

 Book

-type shown in the
+type shown in the previous sections is

 Pages() int